bbenedict/bbenedict/README.md

 * Started coding at 14, judging from my picture that was quite a while ago
 * Spent a lot of my career building e-learning and content systems
 * Was lucky enough to work on the first OLAP server Essbase
-* Currently I live in Napa after escaping Silicon Valley for a different pace of life
+* Currently living in Napa after escaping Silicon Valley for a different pace of life

 ### About my repo